Wuershan

 Wuershan's first feature film was Soap Opera (2004), for which he was awarded the FIPRESCI Award at the Pusan International Film Festival.
 He went on to direct blockbusters The Butcher, the Chef and the Swordsman (2010), Painted Skin: The Resurrection (2012), and Mojin: The Lost Legend (2015), for which he was awarded the Hundred Flowers Award for Best Director at the 33rd Hundred Flowers Awards.
-In 2019, he started on the production of the Fengshen Trilogy.
+In 2019, he started on the production of the Creation of the Gods trilogy.

 Early life

 Wuershan was born in Hohhot, Inner Mongolia, China, in 1972.

 At 16 he enrolled to a high school affiliated to China's Central Academy of Fine Arts, and in 1992 he was admitted to the oil painting department of the latter.
 However, he dropped out the following year, and in 1994 started studying directing at the Beijing Film Academy, graduating from the latter in 1998.
 He started his career by making TV commercials, becoming successful in the business.
 He continued to work as a TV commercials director, video artist and avant-garde artist until his debut in movie industry with the 2004 film Soap Opera.